Regional-US/brachial_plexus/README.md

-# Brachial Plexus Nerve Segmentation
+# Needle Guidance for Autonomus UGRA

-Data for the accompanying papers:
+Data for the accompanying paper:

-"*Automated Real Time Delineation of Supraclavicular Brachial Plexus in Neck Ultrasonography Videos: A Deep Learning Approach*", Submitted to Nature Scientific Reports [(Manuscript Link)](./Manuscript_v2_wo_names.pdf)

-and

-"*Towards Autonomous Robotic Ultrasound Guided Regional Anesthesia using Real Time Needle Localization and Trajectory Extrapolation*", Submitted to ICRA-RAMI
+"*Nerve Block Target Localization and Needle Guidance for Autonomous Robotic Ultrasound Guided Regional Anesthesia*", Submitted to IROS-2024

 ### Dataset
 We share a deidentified set of 227 ultrasound videos of brachial plexus region and their ground truth annotations.